Scan QR to download the appClose icon

 6. c15t

 c15t (Consent 1st) delivers a minimalist approach to open source consent management that prioritizes transparency and user privacy above all else.
 This platform emerged from the privacy-conscious developer community as a response to bloated consent managers that create friction in the user experience.
-You'll find that c15t strips away unnecessary complexity while maintaining full GDPR compliance through its straightforward consent collection and documentation system.

 What it is

 This tool provides a lightweight consent interface that focuses on clear communication about data collection practices. c15t implements a strict opt-in model where no tracking occurs until users explicitly grant permission.
 The platform maintains detailed consent logs that document when users made their choices and what they agreed to, giving you the audit trail needed for compliance verification.
-You configure the consent categories through simple JavaScript objects that define your services and their purposes.

 Best for

-"c15t's minimalist philosophy means your consent interface loads faster and creates less friction in the user experience."
+c15t's minimalist philosophy means your consent interface loads faster and creates less friction in the user experience.

 Setup and integrations